 Tell Convince yourself it was too hard, to begin with.
 That you were way out of your depth.
 That it would have never worked because you couldn’t have done it.
 Better yet, blame it on something, chalk it up to destiny, and curse a higher power for making you so unlucky.

-: this little demonic concoction will always be there.
+Now here’s the thing: this little demonic concoction will always be there.
 It is supposed to.
 It’s the product of thousands of years of evolution.
 It is how your brain stays grounded, away from danger.
 Physical or otherwise.

 Because your brain hates stress.
 It hates failure even more.
 So it likes to imagine all the scenarios where you do it – you succeed and then it stops.
 It’s easy.
 Your brain invented this whisperer, this voice to help out.
 This Gollum like thing doesn’t care about really getting the thing – why bother?
 You already feel the “high” from thinking it.
 Why chase something that could deliver disappointment and hardship?
 Just think about it, feel better, and move on.